krypciak-zz/IGB-Compiler-L2/README.md

 ___

-## Variable operations and equations
+## Variable operations and expressions
 Here's a list of supported math operations:
 - `+`
 - `-`